On connectedness of non-klt loci of singularities of pairs: Preliminaries

 \subsection{Fano pairs}

 Let $(X,B)$ be a pair and $X\to Z$ a contraction.
 We say $(X,B)$ is \emph{log Fano} over $Z$ if it is lc and $-(K_X+B)$ is ample over $Z$; if $B=0$ we just say $X$ is Fano over $Z$.
-We say $X$ is \emph{of Fano type} over $Z$ if $(X,B)$ is klt log Fano over $Z$ for some choice of $B$; it is easy to see this is equivalent to existence of a big$/Z$ $\Q$-boundary (resp. $\R$-boundary) $\Gamma$ so that $(X,\Gamma)$ is klt and $K_X+\Gamma \sim_\Q 0/Z$ (resp. $\sim_\R$ instead of $\sim_\Q$).
+We say $X$ is \emph{of Fano type} over $Z$ if $(X,B)$ is klt log Fano over $Z$ for some choice of $B$; it is easy to see this is equivalent to existence of a big$/Z$ $\Q$-boundary (resp. $\R$-boundary) $\Gamma$ so that $(X,\Gamma)$ is klt and $K_X+\Gamma \sim_{\Q,Z} 0$ (resp. $\sim_{\R,Z}$ instead of $\sim_{\Q,Z}$).

 Assume $X$ is of Fano type over $Z$.
-Then we can run the MMP over $Z$ on any $\R$-Cartier $\R$-divisor $D$ on $X$ which ends with some model $Y$ [\ref{BCHM}].
+Then we can run an MMP over $Z$ on any $\R$-Cartier $\R$-divisor $D$ on $X$ which ends with some model $Y$: the MMP is just an MMP on $K_X+\Gamma+tD$ with scaling of some ample divisor for some small $t>0$, as in \ref{ss-MMP}.
 If $D_Y$ is nef over $Z$, we call $Y$ a \emph{minimal model} over $Z$ for $D$.
 If $D_Y$ is not nef$/Z$, then there is a $D_Y$-negative extremal contraction $Y\to T/Z$ with $\dim Y>\dim T$ and we call $Y$ a \emph{Mori fibre space} over $Z$ for $D$.